kexin-yang/kexin-yang.github.io/_portfolio/portfolio-1.md

 My main role in the capstone mining large datasets in RL's educational database, conducting UX research including semi-structured interview and co-design sessions, and help.

-**I invite you to try out this novel** [[Enlighten dashboard]](https://demo.enlighten.education/) which allows school administrators to compare students' performance with demographically similar schools, and connect to people in these like-context schools.
+**I invite you to try out the** [[Enlighten dashboard]](https://demo.enlighten.education/) which allows school administrators to compare students' performance with demographically similar schools, and connect to people in these like-context schools.
 [![Enlighten Dashboard](https://kexin-yang.github.io/images/enlighten/enlighten-dashboard_.png?raw=true)](https://demo.enlighten.education/ "CameraMaster")